underscoreio/essential-scala/src/pages/intro/object-literals.md

 Using `val` defines an *immutable* field, meaning we cannot change the value bound to the name.
 A `var` field is *mutable*, allowing us to change the bound value.

 *Always prefer `val` to `var`.* Scala programmers prefer to use immutable fields wherever possible, as this maintains substitution.
-While you will no doubt create the occassional mutable field in your application code, we will stay away from `var` for most of this course and you should do the same in your Scala programming.
+While you will no doubt create the occasional mutable field in your application code, we will stay away from `var` for most of this course and you should do the same in your Scala programming.

 ### Methods versus fields